exoad/big_double.dart/README.md

 You are able to **view** these values with just a `BigDouble`. **However, you are not allowed to directly modify the values.** This is due to the fact that directly modifying these values will cause the `BigDouble` to become not normalized leading to certain operations potentially producing incorrect results.

+> [!CAUTION]
-> If you want to modify these values, you must use the `BigIntrospect` class.
+> If you want to modify these values, you must use the `BigIntrospect` class, but keep in mind, you must manually normalize the `BigDouble` instance after.
->
-> This operation is highly unsafe.

 ```dart
 BigDouble a = 3.big;